zhangran653/ifta-core/README.md

 ### TODO:
 - Optimize deprecated.
 For now keep them to pass tests.
-- Filter selectors based on configuration.
-- More annotation to be collected.
+- More annotation to be collected for entry points.
-- Cache classFilePath and fullClassName.
-- Make entry point selector configurable.
 - Jspc compile jsp to java.
 Incompatible with java 17+.
 Anyway the jsp compiler should be in a standalone module for best.
 - Support parse from .smap files.
 But is it necessary?
 Is there any chance that JSP classes won't contain "sourceDebug"?
 - ...